 Modern web browsers have incorporated some nifty features that make it relatively easy and efficient to carry out the intended tasks.
 More often than not, these functionalities are welcomed with open hands by everyone alike.

-However, in some instances, it could well spell out an infuriating experience for some users.
-And the Top HitĀ feature of the Safari Browser probably falls in this domain.
+However, it could spell out an infuriating experience for some users.
+And the Top Hit feature of the Safari Browser probably falls in this domain.

 For the unaware, as soon as you type in the keyword in the search bar, the browser will automatically bring up its related site as the first result in the Top Hit.

-There are quite a few problems lined up with this feature; hence, many users are looking to get rid of the Top Hit feature in their Safar browser.
-If you are on the same page, this guide shall help you.
+Quite a few problems are lined up with this feature; hence, many users want to get rid of the Top Hit feature in their Safar browser.

 Remove Top Hit in Safari Mac